RacheliBlass512/jack-game-boy-and-stones/README.md

 # Escape the stone

 ## Goal
-the goal of this project is to focuse on syntax analysis
+the goal of this project is to focus on syntax analysis

 This is my final project (Project 9) for the nand2tetris course!
 It's a Escape the stone game written in the Jack language.